- Chart

 Strengths

-- Experienced management team
+- Experienced management team.

 Weaknesses

-- Limited brand recognition compared to larger competitors
+- Limited brand recognition compared to larger competitors.

-- Dependence on regional economies
+- Reliance on regional economic conditions.

 Opportunities

-- Expansion into new regional markets
+- Expansion into new or growing regional markets.

 Threats

-- Increased competition from larger casino operators
+- Increased competition from existing and new casino operators.

-- Economic downturns impacting discretionary spending
+- Economic downturns impacting consumer discretionary spending.

-- Changes in gaming regulations
+- Changes in gaming regulations and taxation.

 Competitors and Market Share